Homestay with a Local Midwife

 Clothing

 The weather in Guatemala can be surprisingly cool, especially during the rainy season (May-Nov.)
-Therefore, along with lightweight, cotton, warm-weather clothes we recommend bringing a cotton sweater, lightweight jacket and warm wool/cotton socks for the cool nights.
-We also recommend bringing a pair of close-toed shoes.
+Therefore, along with lightweight, cotton, warm-weather clothes they recommend bringing a cotton sweater, lightweight jacket and warm wool/cotton socks for the cool nights.
+They also recommend bringing a pair of close-toed shoes.
 Nothing too funky or sexy, tattoos must be covered and facial piercings should be removed.

 Bedding